Top 10 Hiking Tips for Women

 7. Put on a Layer as Soon as You Take a Break

 It's not uncommon to be a little overheated when you stop for a break, and it's tempting to enjoy cooling off.
 This is fine as long as it is warm.
-But if your hiking has taken you up a hill to cooler temperatures and perhaps some wind, putting on a layer as soon as you stop is essential.
-Best is something with wind-blocking ability (Gore-Tex rain jackets are great for this).
-Otherwise, once your body temperature starts to drop, it keeps going- and pretty soon you're colder than you want to be.
+But putting on a layer as soon as you stop is essential if your hiking has taken you up a hill to cooler temperatures and perhaps some wind.
+The best is something with the wind-blocking ability (Gore-Tex rain jackets are great for this).
+Otherwise, once your body temperature starts to drop, it keeps going- and pretty soon, you're colder than you want to be.
 Wearing cotton, including a cotton bra, makes this even worse and increases the likelihood of getting dangerously chilled.

 8. Take Good Care of Your Knees

-It is an unfortunate fact that arthritis of the knees is associated with age, and that women are more likely to develop it than men.
-In addition, women are more likely to suffer knees injuries, particularly to their anterior cruciate ligament (ACL).
-The reasons for it are not completely known – hormones, musculature and skeletal structure all seem to play a role.
-Trekking poles are extremely helpful for removing pressure from your knees, and making falls less likely to happen.
+It is unfortunate that arthritis of the knees is associated with age and that women are more likely to develop it than men.
+In addition, women are more likely to suffer knee injuries, particularly to their anterior cruciate ligament (ACL).
+The reasons for this are not completely known – hormones, musculature, and skeletal structure all seem to play a role.
+Trekking poles are extremely helpful for removing pressure from your knees and making falls less likely to happen.
 Here are some other things you can do as well:

 • Before the trip:

 Build up your leg strength.
 Before your hiking trip, start doing squats and lunges with gradually increasing weight.
-Doing these exercises incorrectly can make your knees worse, so make sure that you get proper instruction.
-But strengthening the muscles that stabilize the knee joint can do wonders for preventing knee pain.
+Doing these exercises incorrectly can worsen your knees, so ensure you get proper instruction.
+However, strengthening the muscles that stabilize the knee joint can do wonders for preventing knee pain.

 • During the trip:

 Keep your legs loose.
-Some women have a tendency to walk stiff-legged,especially on a steep trail where they are anxious.
+Some women have a tendency to walk stiff-legged, especially on a steep trail where they are anxious.
 The more you can consciously keep your legs a little flexed at the knee, the less pounding your knees get.
 Turn sideways on high steps.
-This allows you to use the stronger muscles in your legs so that you step down more slowly and don't hit the ground with your foot as hard, thereby decreasing the pressure on your knee.
+This allows you to use the stronger muscles in your legs to step down more slowly and not hit the ground as hard with your foot, thereby decreasing the pressure on your knee.
 Walk slightly pigeon-toed.
 This loosens the ligaments on the inside of your knee, which helps decrease knee pain.

 9. Learn How to Use Trekking Poles